MSCI (MSCI)

 MSCI isn’t a terrible business, but it doesn’t pass our quality test.
 Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its relatively low ROE suggests management has struggled to find compelling investment opportunities.

-MSCI’s P/E ratio based on the next 12 months is 29.1x.
-At this valuation, there’s a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+MSCI’s P/E ratio based on the next 12 months is 30x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.